 Umbilical Cord Bleeding (Newborn)

-In the womb, the umbilical cord connects the fetus to the mother.
+In the uterus, the umbilical cord connects the unborn baby to the birth parent.
 After birth, the cord is no longer needed.
-It is clamped and then cut.
+It's clamped and then cut.
 This leaves a small stump.

 To treat umbilical cord bleeding, hold a sterile gauze pad to the cord with gentle pressure as instructed by your child’s healthcare provider.
 This will usually stop the bleeding.
-If bleeding still does not stop after applying pressure, call your child’s provider or seek treatment right away.
+If bleeding still doesn't stop after applying pressure, call your child’s provider or get treatment right away.

 Make sure that the baby's diaper does not cover the navel until the cord has fallen off and the area where the cord was attached is dry and healing.
-This helps the cord dry more quickly, and prevents contamination from urine and stool.
+This helps the cord dry more quickly.
+It also prevents contamination from urine and stool.

 Don’t put your baby in bathwater until the cord falls off.
 Instead, bathe your baby with a sponge or damp washcloth.

-Watch for signs of infection (see the “When to seek medical advice” below).
+Watch for signs of infection (see “When to get medical advice” below).

 Follow up with your child’s healthcare provider as advised.